exelix11/SwitchThemeInjector/DumpingFiles.md

 # Dumping Files
-This guide explains how to obtain the files needed to make custom themes from your own switch.
+This guide explains how to obtain the files needed to make custom themes from your own switch.\
+The automated way using the theme injector is windows only, mac and linux users scroll to the end of the page.

 ## Tools you'll need
 - [Latest version of switch theme injector and NXThemes Installer](https://github.com/exelix11/SwitchThemeInjector/releases/latest)